|

 But before the theater, it was time for

 dinner!
-This time, it took place at another excellent restaurant,
+This time, it took place at another excellent

 the Thalia.
-Highly

-recommended, great food, nice athmosphere.
+recommended, great food, nice atmosphere.

 After the theater, we had a completely